 Non-oak related, Bouchard Cooperages also imports Italian cocciopesto and concrete fermenting and ageing eggs and tanks, Impruneta terracotta amphorae, French "grés" sandstone jarres and stainless steel eggs.

-We currently carry products in volume ranges from 200L to 125+ HL from Drunk Turtle, Vin et Terre, CLC Vasche, Artenova and Egginox
+We currently carry products in volume ranges from 200L to 125+ HL from Drunk Turtle, Vin et Terre, CLC Vasche, Artenova, Egginox and Wineglobe.

 All of our products are backed by unparalleled customer service and logistical expertise.